Principal Hydrogeology Specialist

 Current RolePrincipal Hydrogeologist.

-CapabilitiesConceptual and numerical modeling of groundwater systems, three-dimensional scientific visualization of subsurface data and modeling results, transport modeling, and geographic information systems.
-Phytoremediation system design, assessment of remediation systems and natural attenuation, decision making for long-term monitoring.
+CapabilitiesConceptual and numerical modeling of groundwater systems, three-dimensional scientific visualization of subsurface data and modeling results, and contaminant transport modeling.
+Expert user of MODFLOW, MT3D, GMS.
+Ecosystem services (ES) of perennial bioenergy crops, especially in marginal lands.
+Geospatial tool development for delineation of marginal land, determination of ES, and economic valuation of ES.
+Phytoremediation system design, assessment of remediation systems and natural attenuation, decision-making for long-term monitoring.
 Geostatistics and uncertainty assessment, including use of statistical/geostatistical methods in probabilistic estimation of radiologically contaminated soil volumes, modeling of complex aquifer-aquitard relationships, and assessment of flow model uncertainty.
-Environmental impacts of the energy-water relationship, especially for nuclear power plants, oil shale, and tar sands.
+Water resources investigations, wellhead protection zone delineation, stormwater and flooding analyses, GIS.
+Environmental impacts of the energy-water nexus, especially for nuclear power plants, utility-scale solar energy, NORM, oil shale, and tar sands.
+Proposal writing and project management, including staff selection, progress and financial reporting, and quality assurance.
 State-licensed professional engineer.

 - Lead hydrogeologist and modeler: Argonne's phytoremediation site.